VipanchiKatthula/academic-kickstart/content/authors/admin/_index.md

   url: "https://www.uic.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research and professional interests include Natural Language Processing, Data Science and Deep Learning.
+bio: Data scientist with 3+ years of experience.
+Highly interested in NLP, Data Science and Deep Learning.

 interests:
 - Artificial Intelligence